Quantitative comparison of quantum pseudo-telepathy games and Bell inequalities: Theoretical Background

 where $F$ denotes the fidelity with respect to the $\ket{\Phi^{+}}$ state.
 Bell-diagonal states are characterized by three independent real-valued parameters and take the form:

 where $0\leqslant a,b,c\leqslant 1$ and $a+b+c \leqslant 1$.
 Alice and Bob are given two copies of qubit pairs, either $\rho=\rho(F)\otimes \rho(F)$ or $\rho=\rho(a,b,c) \otimes \rho(a,b,c)$.
 According to the Peres–Horodecki criterion, in the special case of two-qubit systems, all PPT (positive partial transpose) quantum states are separable \cite{Peressep, Horodeckisep}.
 In other words, bound entanglement, that is, entangled states with positive partial transpose, does not occur in these cases.
-This implies that $\rho(F)$ is entangled for $F>0.5$.
+For modified Werner states, $\rho(F)$ is entangled when $F>0.5$.
 The set of Bell-diagonal states forms a tetrahedron, within which the separable states occupy an octahedral region.
 See, for example, Ref. \cite{Sauer_2021} and the references therein.
+It is worth noting that the modified Werner states form a subset of the Bell-diagonal states.
+Within the tetrahedral representation, this subset corresponds to a line segment that starts at the vertex associated with $\ket{\Phi^+}$, passes through the center of the tetrahedron, and ends at the opposite triangular face of that vertex.

 The measurement operators used in the MPMG protocol are given by:

 while for the DG protocol, the set of measurement operators is:

 where $X,Y,Z$ are the Pauli matrices and $I$ is the $2\times2$ identity matrix.